-D etails Smarterware Co., Ltd. 1.
+Details Smarterware Co., Ltd. 1.
 Certificate No. 59-1099-1-00-2-0 2.
 Promotional privileges for Software development 3.
 The significant privileges are: 3.1 Exemption from corporate income tax on net income from promoted operations commencing For a period of as from the date of first earning operating income.
 Furthermore, accumulated losses incurred 5 years commencing during the corporate income tax exemption period, the subsidiary is allowed to utilise the losses until 30 March 2023 as a deduction against net income for a period of 5 years after the expiry of the tax exemption period, whether from any one year or from several years.
-3.2 Exemption from income tax on dividends paid from the income of the promoted operations Granted for which corporate income tax is exempted, throughout the corporate income tax exemption.
+3.2 Exemption from income tax on dividends paid from the income of the promoted operations for Granted which corporate income tax is exempted, throughout the corporate income tax exemption.
 4. Date of first earning operating income 31 March 2018

-Revenues of subsidiary company for the years ended 31 December 2023 and 2022 are software development services which could be divided between BOI promoted activities and Non-BOI promoted activities as follows:
+Revenues of Smarterware Co., Ltd., a subsidiary company, for the years are software development services which could be divided between BOI promoted activities and Non-BOI promoted activities.

-2023 2022
+2024 2023

-Non-BOI promoted 43,020 47,281
+Non-BOI promoted - 43,020

-Total service income 43,020 47,281
+Total service income - 43,020

-42. Segment information
+41. Segment information